 Ever since Columbine, she said.
 Every single Friday afternoon since Columbine.
 Good Lord.

 This brilliant woman watched Columbine knowing that all violence begins with disconnection.
 All outward violence begins as inner loneliness.
+Who are our next mass shooters and how do we stop them?
 She watched that tragedy knowing that children who aren’t being noticed may eventually resort to being noticed by any means necessary.

 And so she decided to start fighting violence early and often in the world within her reach.
 What Chase’s teacher is doing when she sits in her empty classroom studying those lists written with shaky 11-year-old hands is saving lives.
 I am convinced of it.